Service-BP-Dev-Team/Kubernetes-Reactive-Service/Merge Sort Rest Api/README.md

-## Kubernetes-compatible java rest application for assessment and deployment of distributed service-based application
+## Kubernetes-compatible java rest framework for assessment and deployment of distributed service-based application

-This is an application for the deployment of distributed rest services using GAG and Java.
-The application is developped using Java 11 with
+This is a framework for the deployment of distributed rest services using GAG (Guarded Attribute Grammars), Java and Docker.
+The application is developped in Java 11 with
 [`jdk.httpserver`](https://docs.oracle.com/javase/10/docs/api/com/sun/net/httpserver/package-summary.html) module
 and a few additional Java libraries (like [vavr](http://www.vavr.io/), [lombok](https://projectlombok.org/))..
-The application consist of a java server that allows to execute the rest services of a GAG application on a distributed conatiner-based architecture.
-By doing so such services can be deploy in container orchestrator such as kubernetes.
+The application consist of a java server that allows to execute the rest services of a GAG specification on a distributed conatiner-based architecture.
+By doing so, such services can be deploy in a container orchestrator such as kubernetes.

-##
+## Example of distibuted services
+The framework provide a yaml syntax to define both service interfaces and service specifications.
+The interface of a service defines the list of expected inputs, and the list of expected outputs after providing the inputs.
+The term "expected inputs" means that the services are incremental and lazy.
+More precisely, a service can compute some output even though some inputs might be still missing.
+In fact, a output is computed as soon as all the inputs it depends on are provided.
+This behavior is particularly suitable for distributed architecture where inputs may come from several sources (other pending services).
+Hence it allows to avoid latencies that the waiting of all the inputs may cause.
+Let's consider for instance the ex

-## Package description
+## Package list
 The project contains 10 packages, each package has a readme describing in more details its purpose and implentation.
 The package list is the following :
-- com.comsulner.app this package contains the project launcher class named com.comsulner.app.Application.
+- **com.comsulner.app**.
+This package contains the project launcher class named com.comsulner.app.Application.
 It serves to launch the application
+- **com.consulner.app.api**.
+This package contains constant and utility classes to handle http communication.
+-  **com.consulner.app.api.mergesort**.
+This package contains controllers that execute the merge sort in a distributed manner using json as the communication format.
+-  **com.consulner.app.errors**.
+This packahe contains utility classes to handle http communication errors.
+-  **com.local**.
+This package contains local java methods that are used in the rest service specifications.
+-  **com.reactive.service.api**.
+This package contains controllers to handle the execution of the distributed rest services.
 -

 ## Beginning.
 I will go through this exercise step by step but not always pasting a complete code in text